Privileged transit traffic

 Privileged transit traffic or corridor traffic is traffic of one country across the territory of another country without usual customs and passport checks.
 The corresponding line of communication (usually a railway) is called the (privileged) traffic corridor and a train used in this kind of transit is called a corridor train (Korridorzug, Treno-corridoio).
 The reason for such arrangements is usually border changes or border creation which cut through an existing transport corridor.

 Examples

+Examples are listed with headlines for the country enjoying the transit privilege, not the country offering it.